Meet the Postpartum Helper Living in Your Spice Drawer

 How to Treat It

+There are many ways to treat or come to terms with depression, each with their pros and cons.
 New moms dealing with postpartum depression may find it helpful to keep a journal of their thoughts and feelings, speak with a trusted friend or family member, get outside to enjoy the fresh air, and ask for help so that you can get the rest and recovery time that you need.

-The new Saffron Latte by The Fullest is a delicious and unexpected postpartum helper.
 Not only have studies shown saffron to both prepare the cervix for pregnancy, but they have been known to act as effectively as chemical drugs given to those suffering from postpartum depression.

 Saffron and Postpartum Depression